-The control has the ability to control (1) base load boiler using the K8 Relay contacts on J4 pins 2 & 6.
+The H-Net control can control (1) base load boiler using the K8 Relay contacts on J4 pins 2 & 6.
 In order to connect to this plug, (2) wires with pins are required and inserted in J4.
 Base Loading via relay requires these (2) flying leads (loose wires available from the factory) to be inserted into J4, pins 2 & 6.
 These (2) wires then make up the Normally Open contacts.
-This feature also can be used on Master or Member boilers.
-The solid state relay K8, with contact connections on J4.2 & J4.6 has a rating of: 0.1 to 1 Amp.
+This feature can be used on Master or Member boilers.
+The solid-state relay K8, with contact connections on J4.2 & J4.6 has a rating of 0.1 to 1 Amp.